wesleyyxie/osu-scorepost/README.md

 ```
 ## Limitations
 - Unfortunately, scores that are not the user's best on the map will not display the Geki and Katu counts.
+- Geki and Katu counts for Taiko scores are not available yet.
 - Differentiating between S-Ranks with sliderbreaks and FC's with some sliderend drops is not perfect.
 This is because the osu!
 API does not differientiate between the 2 scenarios.
 The current temporary solution is that a score that has a 0 miss count and a max combo of more than or equal to 20 less than the beatmap's max combo is counted as an FC.
 (TLDR: A score is counted as an FC if score max combo >= beatmap max combo - 20)
 - This website is still in the early stages of development, so there may be bugs.
 Please report any issues, and I'll address them as soon as possible.